spamtongspamton8263-prog/ispecula-wikapedia/infoonthingsidkwheretoput.md

 ---

-❄️ ICE MODE
+ICE MODE

-· Symbol: Cyan snowflake
+· Symbol: 5 icicles
 · Abilities:
   · Ice Shards – Rapid, piercing projectiles that can freeze small areas.
   · Frost Armor – Encases Ispecula in a protective shell that reduces damage and freezes melee attackers.